Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 Price: from 350 ₽

 1. Small but functional.
-The steam holds well.
+They keep the steam going.
 Perfect for a quick visit after work.

 2. The steam room is cramped—seven people max.
 On weekends, it can get so crowded you can’t even move.